hibahmad30/ActiveDirectoryMigration/README.md

 <h2>Configure AD Server and Promote as Domain Controller:</h2>
 <p align="center">
-Once the VM deployment is complete, we will navigate to the resource and copy the public IP address of the instance.
-Then, we will use RDP into the instance using the administrator credentials defined earlier.
+After the virtual machine (VM) deployment is complete, we’ll navigate to the resource and copy its public IP address.
+Using this IP address, we’ll connect to the instance via Remote Desktop Protocol (RDP), utilizing the administrator credentials set up earlier.
 <br />
 <br />
 <img src="https://i.imgur.com/YYT0VMp.png" alt="RDP"/>
 <br />
 <br />
-Once we are signed in and the VM has initialized, we will add the following roles to the server: Active Directory Domain Services, DNS server.
-This will promote the server as the Domain Controller.
-Once the installation is complete, we will need to create the root domain.
-I used the Ionos service to create a unique domain (activeshiftentra.com), and entered it under 'Add a new forest'.
+Once we sign in and the VM has fully initialized, we will proceed to add the necessary roles to the server: Active Directory Domain Services and DNS Server.
+This configuration will elevate the server to function as the Domain Controller.
+After the roles are installed, we’ll need to set up the root domain.
+For this demonstration, I used the Ionos service to register a unique domain, activeshiftentra.com, and specified this domain under the 'Add a new forest' option.
 <br />
 <br />
 <img src="https://i.imgur.com/n0ASKZO.png" alt="Server Manager"/>